 Candy Heart Math Printables – These free printables help you teach graphing, patterning, area, and perimeter with candy hearts.

-Jelly Bean Math – Use jelly beans with early elementary students to do several activities including sorting, counting, graphing and more.
+Math with Jelly Beans – Use jelly beans with early elementary students to do several activities including sorting, counting, graphing, and more.

 Jelly Bean Engineering – Use jelly beans and toothpicks to create 3-dimensional shapes with which to build structures.

-Jelly Bean Structures for Peeps – Use jelly beans and toothpicks to create geometrical structures that can serve as habitats for Peeps.
+Build Structures with Jelly Beans – Use jelly beans and toothpicks to create geometrical structures that can serve as habitats for Peeps.